Adefioye/ETL-of-US-Flights-data-using-S3-GlueDataBrew-Glue-Athena-QuickSight/README.md

 ![](images/Athena-catalog.PNG)

-Finally, Basic visualizations were performed using QuickSight as shown below.
+Finally, basic visualizations were performed using QuickSight as shown below.
 It was gathered that `Hawaii Airline` has the best on-time performance.
 However, It has the lowest number of flights.

 ![](images/summary-info.PNG)
 ![](images/otp.PNG)